 Almost, he thought with frustration.
 I just about had him!

 Wind whistled.
-He yelled in frustration, pulling free the rope at his waist, Vivenna’s Breath a lively strength within him.
+He screamed in frustration, pulling free the rope at his waist, Vivenna’s Breath a lively strength within him.

 “Grab things,” he Commanded, whipping it out, drawing color from his blood-stained shorts.
-They bled to grey, and the rope wrapped around an outcropping of stone on the side of the palace in front of him.
+They bled to grey, and the rope wrapped around an outcropping of stone on the side of the palace.
 It pulled taught, and he ran sideways along the ebony blocks.

-“Your Breath to mine,” he yelled, momentum slowed.
+“Your Breath to mine,” he yelled as his momentum slowed.
 The rope dropped free and he landed on the first block.
 “Become as my Leg and give it strength!” he Commanded, drawing color from the blood on his chest.
 The rope twisted down, wrapping around his leg and foot as he leaped off the block.
 He landed on one foot, the coiled rope bearing the brunt of the shock, and he hopped off again.

 Four hops, and he hit the ground.
 A group of soldiers stood amidst some bodies at the front gates, looking confused.
-Vasher barreled toward them, translucent, colorless blood dropping from his skin as he drew the Breath back from his rope.
+Vasher barreled toward them, translucent, colorless blood dropping from his skin as he drew his Breath back from his rope.

 He scooped a sword off of a fallen soldier.
-The men in front of him charged him.
+The men in front of the gates turned and readied their weapons, looking shocked.

 He didn’t have the time, or the patience, for pleasantries.
 He struck, cutting men down with quick efficiency.
 He wasn’t as good as Denth, true, but he was very well practiced.

-Still, there were a lot of men.
+But there were a lot of men.
+Maybe even too many to fight.
 Vasher cursed, spinning between them, dropping another one.
 He bent down, slapping his hand against the waist of a fallen soldier, touching both shirt and pants.

 “Fight for me, as if you were me,” he Commanded, draining a patch of grass around him completely grey.
 He spun, blocking a sword strike.
 Another came from the side, and another.
 He couldn’t block them all.
+One came toward him.

-Another sword rose, blocking the blow.
+A swored flashed in the air, blocking the weapon that would have hit Vasher.
 The dead man’s shirt and trousers, having pulled themselves free, stood holding a blade.
 They struck, as if controlled by an invisible person inside, blocking and attacking with skill.
 Vasher put his back to the Awakened construct, fighting.
 When he had a chance, he made another one, draining away most of his remaining Breath.

 They fought in a trio, Vasher and his two sets of Awakened clothing.
-The men cursed, much more wary now, keeping their distance.
+The guards cursed, much more wary now, keeping their distance.
 Vasher eyed them, planning an attack.

 At that moment, a troop of some fifty Lifeless barreled around the corner, charging toward him.

-Damn!
+Colors!
 Vasher thought, his frustration rising.
 He growled in rage, striking and taking down another soldier.

-Damn, damn, damn!
+Colors, colors, colors!

 You shouldn’t swear, a voice said in his head.
 Shashara told me that was evil.